argszero/translate/http/www.cubrid.org/blog/dev-platform/meet-impala-open-source-real-time-sql-querying-on-hadoop.md

 The following is a brief account of the query execution procedure in Impala:

 1. The user selects a certain impalad in the cluster, and registers a query by using impala shell and ODBC.
-2. The impalad that received a query from the user carries out the following pre-task:
+2. The impalad that received a query from the user carries out the following pr e-task:
   1. It brings Table Schema from the Hive metastore and judges the appropriateness of the query statement.
   2. It collects data blocks and location information required to execute the query from the HDFS namenode.
   3. Based on the latest update of Impala metadata, it sends the information required to perform the query to all impalads in the cluster.